-This dish is popular in Russia and is usually served in any oriental restaurant.
+This dish is popular in Russia and is usually served in many oriental restaurants.
 It is also easy to cook at home.
-Manti look like regular dumplings, however they are larger in size and cooked in certain way.
-Meat for the filling has to be cut by hand and can never be ground, since minced or ground meat loses all of its juice.
+Manti looks like regular dumplings, however, they are larger in size and cooked in a certain way.
+Meat for the filling has to be cut by hand and can never be ground since minced or ground meat loses all of its juice.
 Meat juice mixed with onions is the main taste component of manti, making it taste unlike any other dumplings.

 This particular recipe is for the Uzbek manti which are typically stuffed with lamb, however, mixes of meats are also used.
 Vegetables can be added into the filling too – pumpkin, potato etc. Sometimes lamb fat is added into the mix.
-When the filling is wrapped in dough, the ends of square shaped sheet of dough are fastened cross-wise, like an envelope.
+When the filling is wrapped in dough, the ends of a square-shaped sheet of dough are fastened cross-wise, like an envelope.
 Layers of dough should be very thin.
-Manti are served with spicy sauces and a vegetable salad made of tomatoes, peppers and garlic dressed with vegetable oils.
+Manti are served with spicy sauces and a vegetable salad made of tomatoes, peppers, and garlic dressed with vegetable oils.
 Enjoy!

 - 5 3/4 cups of all-purpose flour

 - 4 Tbsp. unsalted butter, melted and cooled